ruhuozhiyang/estatewebsite_api_servlet/notes/Coyote.md

 every poller instance has a NIO selector and an event queue.
 The NIO selector is intended to monitor whether the event registered on the socket occurs.

+#### SocketProperties
+The SocketProperties class is the Properties that can be set in the <Connector> element in the Tomcat configuration file server.xml.
+All properties are prefixed with "socket." and are currently only working for the Nio connector.

+The class has an attribute named **bufferPool**, which is the NioChannel pool size for the endpoint, namely the number of the channels and -1 means unlimited cached, 0 means no cache.

+The attribute bufferPoolSize is Buffer pool size in bytes to be cached, which will change dynamically according to JVM max heap in Tomcat 10.

 ### Processor
 It is an abstraction for the application layer.